Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/woodworking/comments/1cdbyas/first_piece_of_furniture_vanity/

-The walnut vanity r/xljg4u installed features vertical reeded panels that catch light differently throughout the day.
-The glass countertop feels contemporary and unexpected while that gold faucet adds a warm metallic that bridges the wood and black elements.
-The round brass mirror continues the warm metal theme.
+A walnut vanity featuring vertical reeded panels catches light differently throughout the day.
+A glass countertop feels contemporary and unexpected while a gold faucet adds warm metallic tones that bridge wood and black elements.
+A round brass mirror continues the warm metal theme.

-The black geometric floor tile in that 3D cube pattern creates movement and visual complexity that makes the simple vanity appear more sophisticated by association.
-The charcoal walls complete the dark envelope while white trim and door keep things from going too heavy.
+Black geometric floor tile in a 3D cube pattern creates movement and visual complexity.
+It makes a simple vanity appear more sophisticated by association.
+Charcoal walls complete the dark envelope while white trim and door keep things from going too heavy.

 Understanding the Black and Wood Bathroom Palette